 In this case, the PT (bolded in this article for emphasis) means part of Lot 32.
 But this will not be a sufficient legal description.
 Rather, a sufficient legal description must explain exactly which part of Lot 32 is meant.

-- Just Because a Deed is Accepted for Filing, Does not Mean it Won't be Rejected Later: When a deed is presented at the window or in the mail for filing, the initial review is conducted by the County Recorder.
+When a deed is presented at the window or in the mail for filing, the initial review is conducted by the County Recorder.
 The County Recorder looks to see if a real estate transfer tax is due, if so, how much, and is there a legal description.
 The County Recorder clerk may or may not notice any other defect in the deed.
 After the County Recorder accepts the deed for filing, the deed then gets reviewed by the County Assessor.
 The County Assessor then carefully examines the legal description in the deed.
 If the County Assessor feels that the legal description is inadequate, the County Assessor will then send a letter to the new owner stating the problem.
 If the County Assessor is going to find a problem with the legal description, that process usually takes two or three weeks, but we have seen as many as weeks go by between filing a deed and having the County Assessor ultimately reject it.

 When a deed is filed a "Declaration of Value Form" is usually required to be filed.
 This is used to either determine the real estate transfer tax that must be paid or to state which exemption to paying that tax applies.
 In the upper left corner the type of property, such as single family residence or condo must be checked.
 A mistake as to type of property is an error that won't effect your good title to the property.
 The deed itself should state where tax statements should be mailed to.
 For anything other than a timeshare, if this address is wrong you may not get your tax bill.
 However, tax statements on timeshares are sent to the timeshare company which pays the tax and then gets paid back out of the annual assessment it charges the timeshare owners.
 So, it doesn't really matter what a timeshare deed says as to where the tax bill should go.